-1. BUDGETS
+BUDGETS

-Executive Budget refers to the structure and process of the constitutional system of budgeting in New York State which vests in the Governor primary authority and responsibility for budget formulation, presentation and execution.
-More specifically, it refers to the Governor's constitutionally mandated annual submission to the Legislature containing his plan of recommended appropriations, expenditures and cash disbursements (see below) necessary to carry out programs, along with estimates of revenues and cash receipts (see below) expected to be available to support these expenditures and disbursements for the forthcoming fiscal year (see below).
-The State Constitution requires explicit recommendations for making changes to the current revenue structure and legislation to implement such recommendations (see Financial Plan below).
+Executive Budget refers to the structure and process of the constitutional system of budgeting in New York State which vests in the Governor primary authority and responsibility for budget formulation, presentation, and execution.
+More specifically, it refers to the Governor's constitutionally mandated annual submission to the Legislature containing his plan of recommended appropriations (see page 26), cash disbursements, and expenditures necessary to carry out programs, along with estimates of cash receipts and revenues expected to be available to support these expenditures and disbursements for the forthcoming fiscal year (see page 22 for the definition of fiscal year).
+The State Constitution requires explicit recommendations for making changes to the current revenue structure and legislation to implement such recommendations (see Financial Plan on page 22).